-At December 31, 2013, the District had invested \$9,557,175 in capital assets net of accumulated depreciation.
-This amount represents a net decrease of \$226,249 or 2% less than the previous year.
-This increase is the result of no construction projects being completed in 2013 by the District.
+At December 31, 2014, the District had invested \$9,373,518 in capital assets net of accumulated depreciation.
+This amount represents a net decrease of \$183,656 from the previous year.
+This decrease is the result of having more depreciation expense than capital asset additions during the year.

-The Monroe County Water District completed several projects including over 3 miles of water line extensions during the year of 2013.
-There were 30 new water connections set for service during the year of 2013.
-The Monroe County Water District has a very active meter testing program, having tested 356 meters during the year of 2013.
+The Monroe County Water District completed several projects including over 2 miles of water line extensions during the year of 2014.
+There were 32 new water connections set for service during the year of 2014.
+The Monroe County Water District has a very active meter testing program, having tested 286 meters during the year of 2014.

 Monroe County Water District has worked diligently on the Monroe - Tompkinsville Regional Water Treatment Plant Project since 2006.
-The total project cost is \$16,800,000 which consists of the treatment plant, intake, transmission lines, storage tanks, land acquisition, engineering and administration.
+The total project cost is \$12,000,000 which consists of the treatment plant, intake, transmission lines, storage tanks, land acquisition, engineering and administration.
 Preliminary design work was completed in 2012.
-There is hope of acquiring the location site in 2014 for the treatment plant and intake.
-The following three contracts were completed and in operation in 2012; Contract IIA - transmission lines, Contract IIIA - a 350,000 gallon storage tank (which replaced the current storage tank at Persimmon), and Contract IID - a new Pump Station on Capp Harlan Road.
-Funding applications have been filed.
-Grant funding has been appropriated from Kentucky General Assembly HB 380 (\$150,000 for design and \$1,200,000 for construction) and HB 608 (\$1,250,000 for construction).
-An Environmental Protection Agency Special Appropriations Projects grant has been designated for our project (\$1,350,000 for construction).
-County Water District has ranked number one in the ten county region of the Barren River Area Development District in 2012 and 2013.
 Monroe County Water District has been fortunate to have the continued support from the Kentucky Legislators and the Kentucky Division of Water to help assist with moving our project forward.
 Monroe, Metcalfe and Cumberland Counties all share the need for a more abundant source and a higher quality of raw water.
-Health issues and restricted water use were continuing concerns in 2013.
+Health issues were a continuing concern in 2014.
 This is a major project for Monroe County Water District, but the need for upgrading and maintenance projects are also anticipated to help improve the distribution system and to better serve our customers.